jautung/quixo490/README.md

     - `./bin/quixo -p opt-check -l 4 -g 800`: checks a one state on a 4X4 board.
     - `./bin/quixo -p opt-check -l 4 -g 800`: checks a one state on a 5X5 board.
   - Aggregate statistics for optimal:
-    - `./bin/quixo -p opt-analyze -l 3`: prints some aggregate statistics about the optimal results on a 3X3 board.
+    - `./bin/quixo -p opt-analyze -l 3`: prints to `stdout` some aggregate statistics about the optimal results on a 3X3 board.
-    - `./bin/quixo -p opt-analyze -l 4`: prints some aggregate statistics about the optimal results on a 4X4 board.
+    - `./bin/quixo -p opt-analyze -l 4`: prints to `stdout` some aggregate statistics about the optimal results on a 4X4 board.
-    - `./bin/quixo -p opt-analyze -l 5`: prints some aggregate statistics about the optimal results on a 5X5 board.
+    - `./bin/quixo -p opt-analyze -l 5`: prints to `stdout` some aggregate statistics about the optimal results on a 5X5 board.
   - Single games (default):
     - `./bin/quixo -g 800 -X interact`: play interactively as X against a random player O (default) on a 5X5 board (default).
     - `./bin/quixo -g 800 -l 3 -X interact`: play interactively as X against a random player O (default) on a 3X3 board.